DavePearce/RFCs/text/0000-underlying-types.md

 The type of `x` on the true branch becomes `(pos|neg)&pos`.
-The problem is that, if we expand this to `(pos&pos)|(pos&neg)` we end up with an underlying type of `int|int` (i.e. because `pos&neg` cannot be reduced to `void` without reasoning about integer values).
-Since we know `x is pos` we expect `x` to have an underlying type of `int` in the true branch.
+The problem is that, if we expand this to `(pos&pos)|(pos&neg)` we end up with an underlying type of `int|int` (i.e. because `pos&neg` cannot be reduced to `void` without reasoning about integer arithmetic).
+This is disappointing as, from `x is pos`, we would expect `x` to have an underlying type of `int` in the true branch.

 **The key challenge here is that the type `(pos|neg)&pos` is perfectly manageable at the source level, but ambiguous at the underlying level**.